anmaped/rmtld3synth/readme.md

 python scripts/mk_make.py --ml
 cd build; make
 sudo make install
+# or just
+opam install z3
 ```
-Make sure that you have at least the python 2.2.7 installed, the gcc-5, and the g++-5.
+Make sure that you have at least python 2.2.7 and g++-5 installed.

-#### To compile rmtld3synth for Windows using ocaml 4.03.0
+#### To compile rmtld3synth for Windows using ocaml >= 4.03.0
-Get the [Andreas Hauptmann's installer](https://fdopen.github.io/opam-repository-mingw/installation/).
-Using the available ocaml console switch the opam compiler to version `4.03.0`.
+Get the [Andreas Hauptmann's installer](https://fdopen.github.io/opam-repository-mingw/installation/) and switch the opam compiler to the version `4.03.0`.
 ```
 opam switch 4.03.0+mingw64
 eval `opam config env`